cfree3/curtisfree.com/content/index.md

 path:
 layout: default
 ---
 ### Hey!
 You've reached the personal website of Curtis Free.

 Want to talk?
-Send me an [email](mailto:cf@curtisfree.com)!
+Send me an [email][email]!
 Prefer to read?
 Check out some of my latest blog posts:

 <ul class="postlist">
     {% for post in site.posts limit: 3 %}